Wetting: Cassie–Baxter to Wenzel transition

 The penetration front propagates to minimize the surface energy until it reaches the edges of the drop, thus arriving at the Wenzel state.
 Since the solid can be considered an absorptive material due to its surface roughness, this phenomenon of spreading and imbibition is called hemiwicking.
 The contact angles at which spreading/imbibition occurs are between 0 and π/2.

 The Wenzel model is valid between θ_{C} and π/2.
 If the contact angle is less than Θ_{C}, the penetration front spreads beyond the drop and a liquid film forms over the surface.
 Figure 11 depicts the transition from the Wenzel state to the surface film state.
-The film smoothes the surface roughness and the Wenzel model no longer applies.
+The film smooths the surface roughness and the Wenzel model no longer applies.
 In this state, the equilibrium condition and Young's relation yields: